Category: Environment

 The Climate Crisis and the Catholic Church’s Mind-blowing Land Holdings

-Washington (ONGC) Analysis | November 1, 2022 by Noreen Wise, Founder & CEO of Our New Green Culture; Image Credit: AdobeStock
+Washington (CAR) Analysis | November 1, 2022 by Climate Journalist Noreen Wise; Image Credit: AdobeStock

 The Roman Catholic Church is the largest landowner on earth.
 The Holy See controls 71.6 million hectares around the world, the same surface area as France, according to One More Hectare.
 Further, much of the 71.6 million hectares is prime real estate, that if sold, would fetch a staggering sum or money.